 A lack of flowers can be an array of different issues, including a poorly spent dormancy, too much water or surrounding heat over the non-flowering months and an over-potted bulb.
 A period of dormancy from January onwards) will depict whether or not your Amaryllis will bloom.
 The second factor could be to do with how much water or heat you give the bulb over the course of the year.
 It would help if you replicated their dormancy by reducing the frequency of waters, which in turn can allow the plant to rest.
 The final, most crucial element of a successful bloom is how restricted the roots have become; some Amaryllis need to be potbound to bloom, as the plant will think it's nearing the end of its life.
 Scroll up to the next section of this article to learn about the ideal dormancy period.

 The Amaryllis sold commercially throughout the festive period isn't actually an Amaryllis at all - its genuine name is in fact, Hippeastrum.
 The latter originates from rocky hills in South America and was first described by Carl Linnaeus as the 'Amaryllis Belladonna' (hence the confusion), before being placed in its own genus in the early 19th century.
 The name comes from the Latin for 'Knight's Star', despite there being no official explanation for its reasonings.

 6° - 25°C (42° - 78°F).

 H1c - The bulb can be placed outdoors in late summer in a sheltered location, whilst the night temperatures are above 8°C (46°F).
-Situating the potted bulb outside a few months before the festive period will greatly improve the chance of potential flowers.
-Regularly keep an eye out for pests (mealybugs & snails) and do not allow temperatures to dip below 15°C (59°C) during the flowering period as irreversible damage may occur in the likes of sudden flower loss.
+Situating the potted bulb (with or without foliage) outside a few months before the festive period will greatly improve the chance of potential flowers.
+Regularly keep an eye out for pests (mealybugs & snails) during its time outside and for the first month after being relocated back in the home.

 Bulb - Up to 30cm in diameter.